pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ![Template's CMS config](./template-cms-config1.jpg)
 ![Template's CMS config](./template-cms-config2.jpg)

 However, by specify the link to config.yml file in the index.html and put config.yml under the public folder, we reduce the step to set the CMS manual to init step, which is confusing to beginners.
 Also, we can have a YAML config file similar to the provided example from Netlify CMS.

 ### Let CMS Points to Another Repository

 The template only separates the CMS as a stand-alone React app but CMS still lies inside the target repository.
-It turns out we could change the value field `repo:` in the `backend:` field of the `config.yml` file to point to the specific repository we would like CMS to change.
+It turns out we can change the value field `repo:` in the `backend:` field of the `config.yml` file to point to the specific repository we would like CMS to change.

 ![Change Repo Name](./change-repo-name.jpg)